getreu/ascii-hangman/README.md

 ASCII Hangman is available as a Web-Application and as a Desktop-Terminal-Application for several architectures.
 Try [ASCII-Hangman-Web-App](https://blog.getreu.net/projects/ascii-hangman/web-app/) online.

+Highlights:

+- simple, non distracting user interface,
+- setting up word lists is part of the learning process,
+- visual non distracting reward system with 50 built-in ASCII-art images,
+- no built in traditional gallows image,
+- designed for group learning in classroom,
+- fully configurable:
+  * design own ASCII-art (depending on the learning subject) and associate it to a word list,
+  * provide the user with hints by disclosing some characters from the start,
+- web-application: play without installation,
+- desktop versions: play without network access,
+- open source software: guaranteed availability, always free of charge.

+The first versions of ASCII-hangman were published as desktop versions only.
+With the rising of cyber-crime and the following security related restrictions, it became more and more difficult for teachers to install their own software.
+This is why from version 5.0 on, ASCII-hangman is also available as web-application.

 Read more in [ASCII-Hangman's user manual](https://blog.getreu.net/projects/ascii-hangman/ascii-hangman--manual.html).